PragTob/deep_merge/README.md

 ## Customization via protocols

 What is merged and how is defined by implementing the `DeepMerge.Resolver` protocol.
 This library implements it for `Map`, `List` and falls back to `Any` (where the right hand side value/override is taken).
 You can check out the details [here](https://github.com/PragTob/deep_merge/blob/master/lib/deep_merge/resolver.ex).
-If you want to change this behavior for a custom struct you just have to adopt the behavior for it:
+If you want to change this behavior for a custom struct you just have to write an implementation for it:

 ```elixir
 defmodule MyStruct do